PlaceTrack v3.6.3 offers an Apple Watch app, in time for tomorrow’s launch!

-Earthquake is one of the four apps being promoted on the US App Store weather category
+Earthquake is one of the four apps being featured in the US App Store weather category

 PlaceTrack is the best full-featured location sharing app available to date.
 Initially created as a background Google Latitude updater, PlaceTrack now uses its own backend infrastructure and continues to work well with even more sharing features.
 Your location data can now include location history, speed, altitude, whether you’re walking, running, moving in a vehicle or resting (using the new M7 coprocessor on supported devices).